microsoft/Flash_University/CLR_via_CSharp/Week1/Week1.md

 - C++
     - superset of C with classes
     - what's the potenial problem with 'perfectlyFine.cpp'
+    - "I spent a large part of my life fixing these kinds of problems" -Michael McCann

 ### What if there's more than 1 type of computer
     - We write a program, how do we ensure it runs on Windows, Mac, Linux etc?
     - solution is still the same translation problem, just scaled up a level